paeneumbra/dotfiles/README.md

 ### Color scheme

-This setup is designed for integrating the same colorscheme as smoothly as I had opportunity to make it.
-Was initially designed for `bspwm` but it works similarly for `awesomewm`.

-The color settings are heavily dependent on the `.Xresources` file, including `awesomewm`.
+This setup is designed for integrating setting up the colorscheme for linux system and it is heavily dependent on the `.Xresources` file, including `awesomewm`.

 More information and details can be found in [decorator](dotfiles/common/.config/decorator), inside scripts can be found for using a json color scheme file - I personally use [terminal.sexy](https://terminal.sexy/) - and porting the result for `.Xresources` and other required formats.

+It also works for macOS through `.Xresources` file, it configures mostly the terminals in that case, **WARN** the script does not account for macOS usage.

 ### Zsh

-Configuration for zsh can be found under [dotfiles folder](./dotfiles) and can it can be setup by copying the files to the proper location, via symlink or [stow](https://www.gnu.org/software/stow/).
+Configuration for zsh can be found under [dotfiles folder](./dotfiles) and can it can be setup by copying the files to the proper location, via symlink or through [stow](https://www.gnu.org/software/stow/).
+There are two sets of stow folders to configure, commons and specific to OS.

 It uses a self-installed, self-managed plugin manager called [zimfw](https://github.com/zimfw/zimfw) that will install itself and setup all needed plugins once zsh is started.